 Looking for a way to stay connected to the IBCLC community after you retire?
-The IBCLC Retired status is a new designation as of 2021 that allows retired IBCLCs to stay connected to IBLCE and to recognise their years of service as an IBCLC.
+The IBCLC Retired status is a new designation as of 2021 that allows retired IBCLCs to stay connected to IBLCE and to recognise years of service as an IBCLC.

 IBCLC Retired Status Information